sjtrimble/angular/aio/content/tutorial/getting-started.md

 The product service stores your product list data to share throughout your application.

 1. In the `products` folder, generate a service name `Product`.
-1. Import the `Observable` type and `of` method from the RxJS library.
+2. Import the `Observable` type and `of` method from the RxJS library.

 <code-example header="src/app/products/product.service.ts (RxJS imports)" path="getting-started/src/app/products/product.service.1.ts" linenums="false" region="rxjs-imports">
 </code-example>

-Update the `Product` interface in the `product.ts` file with more properties about a given product, such as its id, price, and categories.
+3. Update the `Product` interface in the `product.ts` file with more properties about a given product, such as its id, price, and categories.

 <code-example header="src/app/products/product.ts (Product interface)" path="getting-started/src/app/products/product.ts" linenums="false">
 </code-example>

-Next, import the `Product` interface.
+4. Import the `Product` interface.

 <code-example header="src/app/products/product.service.ts (Product interface)" path="getting-started/src/app/products/product.service.1.ts" linenums="false" region="product-import">
 </code-example>

-Define a `data` property in the `ProductService` class that contains product list data.
+5. Define a `data` property in the `ProductService` class that contains product list data.
-Add a `getAll()` method using the `of` method to return the products from the data property.
+6. Add a `getAll()` method using the `of` method to return the products from the data property.

 <code-example header="src/app/products/product.service.ts (Product Data)" path="getting-started/src/app/products/product.service.1.ts" region="product-data">
 </code-example>